 6. Entice your little ones with a playground

 Only 1/3 of children, and 1/10 young people undertake the recommended 60 minutes of physical activity every day, and up to 30% of an Australian child’s waking time is spent in front of a screen.
-But most importantly, all this time isn’t being spent making memories as a family anymore.
+Importantly, all this time isn’t being spent making memories as a family anymore.

 Draw your kids away from the screen and amongst the fresh air by transforming your outdoor area into a fun playground with these amazing DIY ideas.
-Just five minutes of outdoor activities in nature can have an immediate (and lasting) effect on mental health, while safe exposure to natural sunlight, combined with physical activity, is thought to increase serotonin levels in our bodies, which can improve feelings of wellbeing and happiness.
+Just five minutes of outdoor activities in nature can have an immediate (and lasting) effect on mental health.
+Safe exposure to natural sunlight, combined with physical activity, is thought to increase serotonin levels in our bodies.

-Most of all, the time spent playing together is a priceless memory that builds connections, aids children’s development, strengthens trust and confidence, and creates a home of fun and love.
+Most of all, the time spent playing together is a priceless memory that builds connections, aids children’s development, strengthens trust and confidence.
+Creating a home of fun and love.